HdJex/Numpy-Tutorial-for-beginners/README.md

 pip install numpy

-thsi file consist of basic numpy functions.
+this file consist of basic numpy functions.